-If the wines of Château Haut-Brion are today renowned all over the world, they owe this of course to the specific ecosystem of their terroir, but also to a succession of passionate, dedicated professionals, whose acumen has achieved to this day exceptional wines.
+If the wines of Château Haut-Brion are today renowned all over the world, it is undoubtedly due to the unique ecosystem of their terroir, as well as a succession of passionate and dedicated professionals whose expertise has consistently produced exceptional wines.

 Harvest, the culmination of an entire year’s work

 The harvest is the culmination of an entire year’s work.
 The grapes are picked by hand according to their ripeness, then sorted and de-stemmed (the stem is separated from the grapes), leaving only the quintessence.
 Their quality will determine the greatness of the vintage.
 The grapes are placed in vats and the temperature is gradually raised so that fermentation can begin.

 on the optimal quality of each harvested grape.

 From grapes to wine, a moment of truth in the winery